Nisinoon/Nisinoon/pages/Grammar/Grammar.md

 For example, Bloomfield believed that a number of finals were derived from stems or words ("deverbal finals").
 He cites the word {{{inex 'mahka͞esen' 'mez'}}} {{{tln 'shoe, moccasin'}}} and notes that in a word like {{{inex 'maeqteku**ahkesen**' 'mez'}}} {{{tln 'wooden shoe'}}} we find a final of the form {{{inex '‑ahkaesen' 'mez'}}} {{{tln 'shoe'}}}.
 For him, the fact that they're similar means the latter is derived from the former---apparently synchronically, although he's (frustratingly) never specific.

-Although we believe that this kind of relationship is purely historical, when an author says that something is deverbal, we make a note of it, and note the source, if they give it.
+Although we believe that this kind of relationship is purely historical, when an author says that something is deverbal, we make a note of it in the database, and note the source, if they give it.

 ## References {{> backlink/backlink }} {#references}